A standard Finnish Boston cake consists of cinnamon rolls baked side by side in a round cake pan.

 thickish paste-like mixture.
 Add more liquid if necessary.

-Drizzle both the sugar and the caramel icing on the top of the still slightly warm cake(s) in a criss-cross pattern (see the picture on right).
+Drizzle both the sugar and the caramel icing on the top of the still slightly warm cake(s) in a criss-cross pattern (see the picture below).

 Let the icing set.
 Serve the cake cut into wedges.
 The cake is best eaten on the day it was baked.